pytorch/torchtune/docs/source/index.rst

         and how you can use them in your projects.

      .. grid-item-card:: :octicon:`file-code;1em`
-        Getting started with TorchTune
+        Installation instructions
         :img-top: _static/img/card-background.svg
-        :link: getting-started-setup.html
+        :link: install.html
         :link-type: url

-        A step-by-step tutorial on how to get started with TorchTune.
+        A step-by-step tutorial on how to install TorchTune.

 Tutorials
 ~~~~~~~~~